LucasionGS/Toxen3/changenotes.md

 - Changed the default state of the side panel to be closed on startup.
 - Fixed subtitleDelay song property not saving after reload.
 - Fixed certain settings not applying as defaults, if they are not set.
+- Added transparency to the sidepanel when not hovered over.

 ## 1.0.16
 New stuff: